Check a Download for Viruses - Online Virus Scanner

 2. Click "Choose file" and select your downloaded file.

-3. Jotti will scan it with multiple antivirus products and display the scan results.
+3. Wait for Jotti to scan the file and display the results.

-• On Windows: Use CertUtil -hashfile filename.exe SHA256 in Command Prompt.
+• Windows: Open Command Prompt and run CertUtil -hashfile filename.exe SHA256

 Frequently Asked Questions